lyubogankov/lyubogankov.github.io/posts/pycon-us-2023.md

 3. [Eva's Bakery](https://www.evasbakeryslc.com/) -- very cute bakery and cafe in downtown SLC.
 I'm a sucker for bakeries, and ordered their Kouign Amann and Monkey Bread to recharge after my lightning talk.
 Both were scrumptious!

 4. [Kahve Cafe](https://www.kahvecafeslc.com/) -- Turkish coffee and Middle Eastern / Mediterranean treats are a potent combo!
-I had a small cup of Turkish coffee, a savory Bulgarian-feta-and-parsely *borek* and a ramekin full of *keşkül* (Turkish milk pudding with almonds) all of which I thoroughly enjoyed.
+I had a small cup of Turkish coffee, a savory Bulgarian feta and parsley *borek* and a ramekin full of *keşkül* (Turkish milk pudding with almonds) all of which I thoroughly enjoyed.

 5. (*Honorable mention*) [Street Tacos](https://streettacosut.com/) -- Luis mentioned he ate *chapulines* (toasted/fried grasshoppers) here - unfortunately, it's a seasonal item and was not available.
 I did eat a *nopal* taco (sautéed cactus leaf), another item I've never seen anywhere else.
 Unique menu, if you're here in the summer the *chapulines* should be available!